 module Ustring:Unicode string library - Ustring.
-Version 0.01 This module implements Unicode variants of functions using strings in the OCaml standard library, e.g., modulessig..end
+Version 0.01 This module implements Unicode variants of functions using strings in the OCaml standard library, e.g., modulessig

 There are also a number of additional functions available.
 Several